ldutoit/QC_Zoo_Workshop/README.md

 # Quality Control for Genomic Data

-Materials for an introductory workshop to Quality Control of sequencing data.
+Materials for an introductory workshop on quality control.

 It all starts at [index.md](index.md)